prayaskumarsingh/Arre-WhatsApp/readme.md

  - **routes** : holds routes for user, group and messages

 ## Schema Design
-All required feilds throw a customised error if a certain property is not provided at the time of creation and saving in DB, using the
+All required feilds throw a customised error if a certain property is not provided at the time of creation and saving in DB, using the message attribute.

 **User**

  - _id